-Founded at the demand of Charles de Gaulle at the end of the second world war, Le Monde is one of the most widely-distributed French newspaper and the easiest to find outside France.
+Founded at the demand of Charles de Gaulle at the end of the Second World War, Le Monde is one of the most widely-distributed French newspapers, and the easiest to find in print outside France.

-It covers French current events, world news, economy, politics and culture.
+Published daily, it covers French current events, world news, economy, politics, and culture.

 Founded in 1846, Le Figaro is the oldest French newspaper still in print and one of the oldest newspapers in the world.

-Considered centre right, Le Figaro is the equivalent of conservative newspapers such as the Wall Street Journal or the Times.
+Considered centre-right, Le Figaro is the equivalent of conservative newspapers such as the Wall Street Journal or the Times.
+It’s published daily.

 Founded by famous philosopher Jean-Paul Sartre and journalist Serge July, Libération started with a rather revolutionary stance following the protests of May 1968.

-This daily newspaper is now considered centre-left although it’s clearly more on the left side than Le Monde, for example.
+This daily newspaper is now considered centre-left, although it’s clearly more on the left than Le Monde, for example.
 It’s the typical newspaper for serious Leftists, but also bobos (bourgeois-bohemians) to read.
 Many of its readers refer to it as Libé.

-Although it covers some national and international stories, Le Parisien is the best newspaper to follow if you’re interested in Paris news and events.
+Although it covers some national and international stories, Le Parisien is the best newspaper to follow if you’re interested in Paris-related news and events.